kimh/kimh.github.io/source/_posts/2014-01-18-gotchas-in-writing-dockerfile-en.markdown

 <a id="add_and_context_in_dockerfile"></a>
 ## ADD and understanding context in Dockerfile
 ***ADD*** is the instruction to add local files to Docker image.
 The basic usage is very simple.
-Suppose you want to add a local file called *myfile.txt* to /myfile.txt of image.
+Suppose you want to add a local file called *myfile.txt* to */myfile.txt* of image.

-[foo]: This is your directory entries.
 ```bash
 $ ls
 Dockerfile  mydir  myfile.txt